 The DRC is directed by clinical investigators actively engaged in diabetes and/or endocrine research.
-Robert S. Sherwin, MD serves as program director, Gerald I. Shulman, MD, PhD is associate director, Kevan Herold, MD is the director of the P&F Program, and Arthur Broadus, MD, PhD is the director of the Enrichment Program.
+Gerald I. Shulman, MD, PhD and Kevan Herold, MD servce as co-Program Directors.
 They are advised by an Executive Committee composed of faculty from basic and clinical departments in the School of Medicine.
-An External Advisory Board oversees the performance of the DRC and provides counsel to the Program Directors as well as Dean, Robert Alpern, a NIDDK Council member.
+An External Advisory Board oversees the performance of the DRC and provides counsel to the Program Directors as well as Dean Nancy Brown, MD.
 The DRC consists of an Administrative Core and six Scientific Cores (Clinical Metabolism, Molecular, Transgenic Mice, Physiology, Cell Biology, and Diabetes Translation).
 The Administrative Core's functions include: program management; promotion of research in diabetes; and provision of support for the P&F and Enrichment programs.
 The Clinical Metabolism Core (directed by Dr. Shulman) offers access to state-of-the-art metabolic substrate analyses.
 The Molecular Genetics Core consists of two sub-cores: Molecular (directed by Dr. Philbrick) offers expertise for the generation of constructs to create transgenic and knockout mice and training in molecular techniques.
-The Transgenic Core (directed by Dr. Flavell) has unique resources to create novel transgenic and knockout mice models and maintains colonies of NOD and humanized mice for diabetes research.
-The Physiology Core (directed by Dr. McCrimmon) assists in measurements of rodent in vivo metabolism and hormone secretion.
-The Cell Biology Core (directed by Dr. DeCamilli) offers a state-of-the-art imaging facility and expertise in in vivo cell imaging, confocal microscopy, and electron microscopy.
-The new Clinical Translation Core (directed by Dr. Tamborlane) provides an infrastructure to facilitate patient-based diabetes research, a major historical and current scientific strength of Yale DRC membership.
+The Gene Targeting sub-core (directed by Dr. Flavell) has unique resources to create novel transgenic and knockout mice models and maintains colonies of NOD and humanized mice for diabetes research.
+The Physiology Core (directed by Dr. Herzog) assists in measurements of rodent in vivo metabolism and hormone secretion.
+The Cell Biology Core (directed by Dr. Bogan) offers a state-of-the-art imaging facility and expertise in in vivo cell imaging, confocal microscopy, and electron microscopy.
+The newer Clinical Translational Core (directed by Dr. Tamborlane) provides an infrastructure to facilitate patient-based diabetes research, a major historical and current scientific strength of Yale DRC membership.